epfl-ada/ada-2024-project-correlationeqcausation/README.md

 ## Other notes:
 - Examining actor gender differences would also be interesting, but the Oscars are already split in male/female so it's not relevant.
 - We chose to analyze nominees and not only winners, because only winners would be a too small dataset for drawing proper conclusions.
-### Handling missing values
-Our datasets come from different sources, so there are naturally some issues in the merging of these, and general missing values in the original datasets.
-Our most vital columns (title, actor name, oscar_nominated) have no NaN-values, but other columns have varying amounts of NaN-values.